Thannis86/Assignment8/README.md

 ---

+09/02 7pm

+For my like button I was intending to use it to figure out other aspects of the website, mostly the edit and the delete functions.
+I kept searching for an elegant solution, including using an arrow function in the onclick.
+Throughout my google searches I saw a dozen different options and none of them seemed to work.
+I did have an idea earlier to shove the button into a form, but the idea is ugly and I was hoping to avoid it.
+But currently, I have few other options.

+PLEASE LET ME KNOW IF THERE IS A NEATER WAY TO HAVE DONE THIS

+---

 Requirements

 🎯 Display all posts on the page, with an option to sort them in ascending or descending order.